 Sustainable shipping materials go beyond just the shipping box itself.
 Keep in mind what you use to protect the items inside.
 Instead of packing peanuts, opt for a more sustainable option such as cornstarch packaging, air pillows made of recycled materials, or seaweed packaging to name a few options.

 Reduce waste and save money with custom-sized shipping boxes

-As I mentioned above, not only do custom-size shipping boxes help reduce your carbon footprint, they also save you money.
+As I mentioned above, not only do custom-size sustainable shipping boxes help reduce your carbon footprint, they also save you money.
 By investing in custom-size shipping boxes, you’ll avoid spending money shipping items in boxes way too big for them.
-All that excess space may not seem like much, but it adds up when it comes to shipping costs.
+All that excess space may not seem like much, but it adds up when it comes to shipping.
 On top of that, the more space your packages take up in the warehouse or on the truck, the less room there is for other packages.
 Space saved is money saved.
-Printivity offers the ability to purchase custom-size shipping boxes with no minimum, making it easier for you to buy only what you need.
+Printivity offers the ability to purchase custom-size shipping boxes with no minimum, making it easier for you to buy only what you need for your company.

-If you are ready to place an order, or have any questions about the ordering process, please reach out to Printivity at 1-877-649-5463.
+If you are ready to place an order, or have any questions about sustainable shipping methods or the ordering process, please reach out to Printivity at 1-877-649-5463.